Invite friends and family to read the obituary and add memories.

 January 20, 1932 – February 26, 2026

-Visitation will be held Friday, March 6, from 4 to 8 p.m. at Ward Funeral Home, Washington with family present from 5 to 7 p.m.
+Visitation was held on Friday, March 6, from 4 to 8 p.m. at Ward Funeral Home, Washington with family present from 5 to 7 p.m.

-Burial will be in Sts.
+Burial was in Sts.
 Peter and Paul Catholic Cemetery, Morrowville, KS

 Harold was born January 20, 1932, in Fairbury, NE to Charles and Theresa (Nutsch) Huber.
 He was raised with the strong values of faith, family and hard work that guided him throughout his life.